ben-denham/python-eda/tutorial_1/tutorial.md

 ::::::

 :::::: {.speaker_notes}
-**This doesn't change the original DataFrame**, it produced a new DataFrame that is sorted
+**This doesn't change the original DataFrame**, it returns a new DataFrame that is sorted.

 Notice that the ratings sorted "last" are `NaN` (aka `null` or `None` or "missing"). **By default `sort_values()` puts all `NaN` values at